bitdancer/parameterizabletests/README.rst

 The generated test names can be specified on the unittest command line to invoke that particular test.
 For auto-generated names, this works only if the auto-generated name is a valid python identifier.
-(Note that under Python 3.3, 3.4, and 3.5, in order to get stable auto-generated names if there are multiple keyword arguments, you will need to set PYTHONHASHSEED, because otherwise the keyword parameters could be in a different order in the name from run to run.)
+Note that under Python 3.3, 3.4, and 3.5 in order to get stable auto-generated names if there are multiple keyword arguments you will need to set PYTHONHASHSEED, because otherwise the keyword parameters could be in a different order in the name from run to run.

 You can also specify the special keyword argument ``_include_key`` to ``parameters``, in which case the key that names the parameter list